 With large capacities of wind & solar PV installed, storage of intermittently produced surplus electricity has become an important challenge.
-Storage via $\rm H_2$ production from water electrolysis and later re-electrification is one option being considered.
-This would require consumers to cope with an increasing $\rm H_2$ content in natural gas (e.g. up to 20% vol. till 2022, up to 100% vol. till 2030), especially in decentralized small gas grids or dedicated hydrogen grids.
+Storage via H_2 production from water electrolysis and later re-electrification is one option being considered.
+This would require consumers to cope with an increasing H_2 content in natural gas (e.g. up to 20% vol. till 2022, up to 100% vol. till 2030), especially in decentralized small gas grids or dedicated hydrogen grids.
 This requires increasing hydrogen combustion capabilities of modern gas turbines (pure, premix or diffusion combustion with inert gas dilution).
-Issues to be addressed are safe combustion performance and control (flame stability, flashback, combustor cooling, thermo-acoustics) and NO_x emission behaviour.
+Issues to be addressed are safe combustor cooling, thermo-acoustics) and NO_x emission behaviour.